kylewelsby/thriva-code-challenge/NOTES.md

 ## 2020-08-24 19:33:00

-Wired up Vuex with the `Name.vue` component allowing the persistance between the connectors with a simple committer and state access.
+Wired up Vuex with the `Name.vue` component allowing the persistence between the connectors with a simple committer and state access.

+## 2020-08-24 20:00:00

+As I am working on CheckButton CSS and functionality, I Managed to get myself stuck on the unit testing as the environment is missing something to do with Core.js.

+I got around it by not demanding too much from the current codebase installation and just working with the defined Vue Test Utils which have been changed a few times since finding unique ways to unit test components over the years.